thanhnha241199/maplibre-annotation-extension/README.md

+# This project is a fork of [MapboxAnnotationExtension](https://github.com/mapbox/mapbox-annotation-extension), aiming to make it work with [Maplibre's iOS SDK](https://github.com/maplibre/maplibre-gl-native).
+The migration to use the Maplibre SDK isn't completed, yet.
+Therefore this Extension currently should't be used!

-# Mapbox Annotation Extension for iOS
+# Maplibre Annotation Extension for iOS

 ---